 Employee productivity metrics are covered in the next key metrics category, which also seems to need more discussion within the press and more in-depth, long-term research by the analyst communities.

-Evaluating IBM's 2020-24 Revenue and Profit Growth Numbers
+Evaluating IBM's 2020 to 2025 Revenue and Profit Growth Numbers

-What were Arvind Krishna's fifth-year 2020-24 revenue and profit growth performance numbers?
+What were Arvind Krishna's sixth-year 2020 through 2025 revenue and profit growth performance numbers?

 |

-Unfortunately, even considering the Kyndryl divestiture in the numbers below, IBM's revenue growth has been lower than the inflation rate in all five years of Arvind Krishna’s leadership of the corporation:
+Unfortunately, even considering the Kyndryl divestiture in the numbers below, when IBM's revenue growth has been positive in the five out of the six years, the rate of inflation has been higher in four of the five positive revenue growth years:

 Only one word can be applied to IBM's profit growth of the last five year's leadership under Arvind Krishna: unpredictable.
-In his defense, as the 1999-2024 charts below show, this is a trademark of IBM's 21st Century Chief Executive Officers.
-Nothing new here!
+In his defense, as the 1999 through 2025 charts below show, this is a trademark of IBM's 21st Century Chief Executive Officers.
+Arvind Krishna's style of leadership is just more of the same lack of consistency in profit growth.

 |